schmidtc1/daily-to-do/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies (NOTE: you may need to create a lib folder yourself)
+- `sav`: the folder to maintain save data for checklist items (NOTE: there will be a pre-existing sav.txt file as a template)

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.